-The Washington State Educational Leadership Intern Program funds public school districts for the partial release time of district employees participating in administrative (principal, superintendent and program director) intern programs with an appropriate mentor.
+- 1. Purpose: The Washington State Educational Leadership Intern Program funds public school districts for the partial release time of district employees participating in an administrative (principal, superintendent and program director) intern programs with an appropriate mentor.
 The program is designed to provide interns with rigorous, authentic and quality training experiences.
-This program, aligned with the goals of education reform and school improvement, provides leadership training and essential skills to administrators with the outcome of greater student achievement.

-2. Description of services provided:

-The Washington School Principals' Education Foundation (through AWSP) under contract with OSPI operationally administers the Leadership Internship Program for superintendents, principals, and program administrators.
-Services include:

-- a.
-Develop Leadership Internship Program application materials and program materials (under the Superintendent's direction and agency letterhead). - b.
-Develop and keep current the Intern Program database, which includes information such as the participant's name, address, school, district, grade level, region, gender, program completion date, training participation, placement, etc. - c.
+This program, aligned with the goals of education reform and school improvement provides leadership training and essential skills to administrators with the outcome of greater student achievement. - 2.
+Description of services provided: The Washington School Principals' Education Foundation (through AWSP) by contract with OSPI operationally administers the Leadership Internship Program for superintendents, principals, and program administrators.
+Services include: - a.
+Develop Leadership Internship Program application materials and program materials (under the Superintendent's direction and agency letterhead). - Develop and keep current the Intern Program database, which includes information such as the participant's name, address, school, district, grade level, region, gender, program completion date, training participation, placement, etc. - c.
 Process Leadership Internship Program applications, prepare preliminary data for advisory committee, select and secure meeting sites, and organize and facilitate the candidate selection process. - d.
 Prepare and distribute acceptance and rejection notices to applicants. - e.
 Provide the Superintendent's designee with a breakdown of the applicants upon request.
 Breakdown shall include information such as the number of applications received, the number funded, etc. - f.
 Collaborate/partner with other organizations and advisory committees such as the Association of Washington School Principals, Washington Council of Educational Administration Programs, Washington Association of School Administrators, and school districts to define required training/workshops/conference activities. - g.
 Organize, implement, and notify participants of the training activities. - h.
 Provide information to the Superintendent's designee regarding trainings, workshops, and conference activities upon request. - i.
 Develop and conduct workshops for program participants. - j.
-Organize and maintain all data related to principal interns, including demographic data, level in which internship shall be completed, and job placement data at end of internship year.
+Organize and maintain all data related to principal interns, including demographic data, level in which internship shall be completed, and job placement data at end of internship year. - k.

-- k.
 Communicate regularly with interns on professional issues, meetings, in-service, publications, and other training opportunities. - I. Recommend adjustments to The Washington State Educational Leadership Intern Program Grants when needed. - m.
-Provide enhanced four- (4-) day cohort-based series of learning and support for all interns across the state.
-This professional learning will help interns in a variety of ways, including providing professional learning on the following topics: - Being a racially-literate school leader - Creating and developing an action plan for your internship - Setting goals for a successful internship - FERPA and Confidentiality - ASB, Booster Club & PTA - Applying an equity lens during your internship - Engaging students in systemic change - Elevating student voice - Conducting equity audits for systemic change - Holding courageous conversations - Conducting a job search and preparing for the interview - Understanding and implementing school-wide inclusive practices - Defining my impact - n.
-Other duties as mutually agreed upon between Contractor and Superintendent.
+Enhanced four- (4-) day cohort-based series of learning and support for all interns across the state.
+This professional learning will help interns in a variety of ways including providing training on the following topics:

-3. Criteria for receiving services and/or grants:

-Schools must assure that:

-- a.
+- i.
+Keys to a Successful Internship and Pitfalls to Avoid - ii.
+ASB and PTA Finance - iii.
+Student Privacy and Procedural Rights - iv.
+FERPA and Confidentiality - v.
+Employee Discipline - vi.
+Maintaining Professional Boundaries: Risks and Rewards of Social Media - vii.
+Search & Seizure, School Liability & Incident Reporting - viii.
+AWSP Leadership Paradigms - ix.
+Avoiding Leadership Burnout: Managing the Workload - x.
+Leadership Essentials: Values, Beliefs and Behavior - xi.
+The Interview Process - xii.
+Using software applications for management and oversight of professional learning, streamline training offerings, and delivery methods of instruction - n.
+Other duties as mutually agreed upon between Contractor and Superintendent. - 3.
+Criteria for receiving services and/or grants: Schools must assure that: - a.
 The candidate shall be enrolled in a Professional Educator Standards Boardapproved school principal preparation program; - b.
 The candidate shall apply in writing to his or her local school district; - c.
 Each school district shall determine which applicants meet its criteria for participation in the principal internship support program.
 When submitting the names of applicants, the school district shall identify a mentor principal for each principal intern applicant. - d.
-School Districts and institutes of higher education approved principal program and internships must comply with WAC 181-78A.

-Beneficiaries in 2020-21 School Year:
+School Districts and institutes of higher education approved principal program and internships must comply with WAC 181-78A. - 4.
+Beneficiaries in 2018-19 School Year: